 Jessy Panzer started flying when she was 18 years old and earned her aeronautical science degree from Embry-Riddle Aeronautical University.
 She is a CFI in airplanes, rotorcraft, and seaplanes.
 Though employed as a corporate pilot for most of her career, Jessy actively pursued her passion for aerobatics and began flying in competitions in 2000.
 In 2012 she made the U.S. Advanced Aerobatic Team.
 Jessy has also flown as a member of the Stars of Tomorrow formation aerobatic team and is a certified air racer in the Sport Class at Reno, flying a Glasair III.
 Jessy is honored to be flying her Pitts Special biplane, rated +6/-3 gs, and to be able to share her passion for flight with airshow fans across the country.

 Jim Peitz will probably throw a surprise at you when he takes off in a Beech Bonanza and jumps into an aerobatic routine.
 The specialized Bonanza is capable of a wide range of aerobatic maneuvers including loops, point rolls, barrel rolls, snap rolls, Cuban eights, and hammerheads.
-Jim’s father taught him how to fly back in the 1970s, and since then Jim has logged more than 14,000 hours in more than 100 aircraft types.
+Jim’s father taught him how to fly back in the 1970s, and since then Jim has logged over 20,000 hours in more than 100 aircraft types.

 With gold medals in virtually every discipline and numerous world records to their credit, the team members combine for over 100,000 skydives and 6,000 BASE jumps.
 Throughout the year, they perform more than 60 demos including air shows, NFL games, and NASCAR and motocross races, as well as skydiving, BASE jumping and paragliding competitions in the U.S. and abroad.